mastAk7/NewsApp/README.md

 # News App
 News app is a **World News App** in which you can get any news of your choices by searching and you can see the trending news on the home page.
 It fetches news from **NewsAPI.org** and display it on screen in designed way.
-Try out Insightful !!
 <br> <br>
 ***NewsAPI doesn't fetches news on deployment as it restricts so you can run this project locally :)***
 <hr>